This post may contain affiliate links.

 - Pour the sauce over the veggie mixture and mix gently to combine.

-- Cover and refrigerate at least 2 hours before serving to allow flavors to combine.
+- Cover with plastic wrap and refrigerate for at least 2 hours before serving to allow flavors to combine.
+Give it a good stir before serving, as the vinegar dressing may settle on the bottom of the bowl.

 DO I NEED TO COOK CANNED BEANS?

-Canned beans and corn are ready to eat right out of the can, they can be salty with the liquid so that is why I say that we do rinse them off to remove that liquid and salt.
+Canned beans and corn are ready to eat right out of the can, they can have a lot of salt content with the liquid so that is why I like to rinse them off to remove that liquid and salt.

-The only reason you will see people cooking them is to warm them up.
-Now if they were dried beans then yes you would have to cook them first to get the texture of the canned beans.
+Now, if they were dry beans then yes you would have to cook them first to get the texture of the canned beans.

 So do not worry about having to cook anything in this salad in any way, shape, or form it is ready to go once you drain and rinse!